wickedlyethan/ink-soaked/README.md

 This is hopefully a useful tool for publishing ink stories that can be played in any modern web browser, whether on desktop or mobile.

+In the future I'd like to implement a restart button and auto-saving, but I'm learning JavaScript as I go!
+If you know how to implement those features go for it and then [tell me all about it](https://twitter.com/wickedlyethan).

 - [Getting Started](#getting-started)
 - [Features](#features)
 - [Customizing Your Story](#customizing-your-story)